grace-jennings/exam01/README.md

 values `"steam"`, `"forced air"`, `"stove"`, and `"electric heating"` according to the data dictionary.
 These new values are as defined below:

--   `steam`: steam or not water furnace
+-   `steam`: steam or hot water furnace
 -   `forced air`: forced air furnace
 -   `stove`: heating stoves, cookstove, or other
 -   `electric heating`: electric